DiUS/resilience-ios/README.md

 --------

 ### To build:
 Edit the Rakefile to change the value of 'main_builder.identity' to be the name of the developer certificate you downloaded from the iOS Provisioning Portal.
-The easy way to do this is find the certificate in your Keychain (hint: it will begin with "iPhone Developer: [your name] ([a string ID])"), ctrl-click Get Info, and copy the common name.
+The easy way to do this is find the certificate in your Keychain (hint: it will begin with "iPhone Developer:"), ctrl-click Get Info, and copy the common name.

 Then:
 ````